opnsense/docs/source/development/frontend/controller.rst

 to feed a simple xml file as definition for the template engine to use.
 The example section contains a step by step guide how to use these.

-The :code:`getForm()` method itself merrily passes the structure to the view, which can use this information to render forms on page load (statically).
+The :code:`getForm()` method itself merely passes the structure to the view, which can use this information to render forms on page load (statically).
 In our standard layout `partials <https://github.com/opnsense/core/blob/master/src/opnsense/mvc/app/views/layout_partials/form_input_tr.volt>`__ we offer some different record types which we will detail below: